snowseason1122/PAFTI-Net/README.md

----

-## 💰 Funding & Data Statement / 基金与数据声明

-This research was supported by Zhejiang Provincial Natural Science Foundation of China under Grant No. LY23C140004.
-In collaboration with local government departments, this project has signed relevant confidentiality agreements.
-For this reason, we only display partial data samples instead of sharing the complete raw data.

----

 ## 🎯 Research Background / 研究背景
 Termites are destructive pests that threaten buildings, water conservancy projects and cultural relics, causing global economic losses of up to 40 billion USD annually.
 With global warming, the activity range of termites continues to expand.